Bawoup/orange3-textable-prototypes/doc/widgets/parathon.rst

 *Processing, please wait...*
    The data has been sent.
 The widget is doing its processing to output the result.

+*Please select at least 1 dictionary.*
+    The widget instance cannot be processed because no dictionary has been selected.

 Errors
 ~~~~~~